 A couple days after I published my last post, I got my heart broken.

-It wasn’t the usual breakup because I don’t think I’ve ever loved anyone as intensely or deeply.
-It wasn’t because the feelings weren’t mutual; it was because they were.
-And so, it completely obliterated me.
+It wasn’t the usual breakup because I don’t think I’ve ever loved anyone as intensely.
+It wasn’t because the feelings weren’t mutual; and so, it completely obliterated me.

 It would be nice to say that it drove me back to the bike, but it didn’t.
 I threw myself into CrossFit instead.